29SimonB/MacOS-Dropover-Reverse-Image-Search/README.md

-# MacOS-Dropover-Reverse-Image-Search-Script
+# MacOS-Dropover-Reverse-Image-Search
-This project is an "Reverse Image Searcher" to work with the mac app Dropover.
+This project functions as a "Reverse Image Searcher" to work with the macOS app Dropover by [Damir Tursunovic](https://damir.me/).

-You can import it as "Custom Script".
-It functions as "Reverse Image Searcher".
-To do so it takes the file path of the image input file and uploads the file to a website to generate a temporary url.
-This url is used to search with Google Lens.
+You can import it as "Custom Script" to Dropover.

+## What does it do?
+1. It takes the file path of the inputted image.
+2. The image is then uploaded to a website to generate a temporary url.
+3. This temporary url is used to search for the image with Google Lens.